 We love fall in Oregon.
 While the weather is still fine for playing outside, it’s even better for a favorite indoor pastime — film festivals.
 Grab your tickets and popcorn (or pinot), and settle in at one of these great film festivals around the state.

-Presented by the Northwest Film Center, the 36th annual festival is the biggest film event in Oregon, premiering more than 100 international shorts and feature films and drawing more than 35,000 people for screenings, lectures from visiting artists and special events.
+Presented by the Northwest Film Center, the 41st annual festival is the biggest film event in Oregon, premiering more than 100 feature films and 60+ short films from around the globe, drawing more than 35,000 people for screenings, lectures from visiting artists and special events.